Ollie

 Which meal-planning app is best for budgets?

-Answer: Apps that reuse ingredients and batch prep tend to save most.
-Ollie automates reuse & variety; Plan to Eat/Paprika let you do it manually; eMeals has a “Budget” plan.
+Apps that reuse ingredients and batch prep tend to save most.
+Ollie for Meals automates reuse & variety; Plan to Eat/Paprika let you do it manually; eMeals has a “Budget” plan.